 - Take a cool shower, bath, or sponge bath.

 - Apply other cooling measures such as fans or ice towels.

-If such measures fail to provide relief within 30 minutes, contact a doctor because untreated heat exhaustion can progress to heat stroke.
+If such measures fail to provide relief within 15 minutes, seek emergency medical help, because untreated heat exhaustion can progress to heat stroke.